owenconti/owenconti.com/content/pages/moving-on-from-crud.md

 created_at: 2021-08-18
 ---

+This article will go over a new naming pattern you can use for files in your web applications.
+While we'll mainly reference Laravel terminology, the patterns can be applied to any web framework.

 Before we begin, please review and confirm you agree with the following points.
 If you don't agree with these points, this article may not be for you.

-- DX to find a piece of code is top priority
+- Developer experience (DX) to find a piece of code is top priority
   - Devs should never have to use global search to find code
   - Devs should never have to use the file explorer to find code
   - Any dev you ask on your team should give you the same answer when asked which file X piece of code is in